IBM-MIL/BluePic/README.md

 * GUID: From the Application Overview (see Figure 5 above) open the Mobile Client Access Instantiating Credentials by clcking on the "Show Credentials" tab of the service box:

-Copy the "clientId" credential and paste into "GUID" field of keys.plist file.
+Copy the clientId credential and paste into GUID field of keys.plist file.

 <p align="center">
 <img src="img/mobile_client_access_id.PNG"  alt="Drawing" width=300 border=0 /></p>